-- Any solid color is allowed. - Only PCA logos are allowed on clothing. - No visible insignias or brand names on clothing. - All shirts must have a collar and be tucked in. - Solid-colored, chino pants, with or without pleats are allowed, including shorts. - Solid color belts must be worn with belt loops. - Shoes must completely cover the foot and be worn with solid colored socks. - Clothing must be neat with no holes.
+- Only PCA logos are allowed on clothing. - No visible insignias or brand names on clothing. - Solid-colored, chino pants, with or without pleats are allowed, including shorts. - Solid color belts must be worn with belt loops. - Shoes must completely cover the foot and be worn with solid colored socks. - Clothing must be neat with no holes.